lucasdelvillar/portfolio/README.md

 **Tech used:** HTML, CSS, JavaScript

-The focus was on making a simple UI and a smooth UX.
+The focus was on making a simple UI and smooth UX.

 ## Optimizations / Modifications